Roger Moore — The Debonair Bond

 Killer fish Yup

 Barbara BachThat opening is an indicator of things to come.
 The action is spectacular, from one-on-one fights to a pitched battle between a submarine crew and the villain's army.
 Better, those nude Soviet silhouettes foreshadow Barbara Bach's sexy agent, Major Anya Amasova.
 She's the first of the strong Bond girls and it's an alluring change of pace.
+The Spy Who Loved Me changed the American image of Russian women and killed the over-used comic gag of "ugly Olgas."

 Ocean-nut Karl Stromberg isn't a particularly memorable villain, but his henchman, Jaws, has personality to spare.
 He's huge, unstoppable, and has metal teeth that he uses to rip the flesh off of his victims, be they human or shark.
 Now that's an entertaining henchman.

-Moore in top form, the beautiful Bach playing a confident woman, and a colorful assassin, all surrounded by extravagant violence, humor, and sex.
-Yeah, this is one of the best.
+Moore in top form, the beautiful Bach playing a confident woman, and a colorful assassin, all surrounded by extravagant violence, humor, and sex—yeah, this is one of the best.

 Sins (What does this mean?)